⚠️ Use credit cards responsibly!

 2. Credit monitoring

 A credit monitoring service will send you an alert every time there’s a change to your credit report or credit score.
-Having a credit motoring service will help you be in the know if anyone misused your credit report and would give you a heads up to allow you to take action before the damage is done.
-For example, if you see a new inquiry coming from Chase that you don’t recognize, you can contact Chase right away and notify them not to extend credit as you never submitted the application.
-Chase will immediately withdraw the application and cancel the credit card even before it gets into the wrong hands.
+Having a credit motoring service will help you be in the know if anyone misuses your credit report and would give you a heads up to allow you to take action before the damage is done.
+For example, if you see a new inquiry coming from Citi that you don’t recognize, you can contact Citi right away and notify them not to extend credit since you never submitted the application.
+Citi will immediately withdraw the application and cancel the credit card even before it gets into the wrong hands.

 3. Fraud alert